acri-st/vm-management/README.md

 ## Introduction

-###  What is the DESP-AAS Sandbox?
+###  What is the Sandbox?

-DESP-AAS Sandbox is a service that allows users to develop applications and models using cloud based services and to ease the deployment to the DESP-AAS collaborative platform.
+Sandbox is a service that allows users to develop applications and models using cloud based services and to ease the deployment .

 The Microservices that make up the Sandbox project are the following:
 - **Auth** Authentication service tu authenticate users.